 As an employer we know that to get the best, we have to give the best.
 That is why our Graduate Programme is committed to giving each graduate a variety of experience within our organisation and structured on the job training.
 Boston Scientific’s (Clonmel) Rotational graduate program is the perfect opportunity for an ambitious person to gain exceptional experience in a large manufacturing multinational that will highly benefit their future career and complement his/her studies.

-During the Programme, graduates will have the opportunity to work on cutting edge technology in a state of the art facility with the most up to date equipment and technology.
-At Boston Scientific Cork, we can offer graduates a rotational position which provides exposure in a variety of functions.
-This program will consist of three eight-month rotations within Quality, Engineering and Production.
+During the Programme, graduates will have the opportunity to work on cutting edge technology in a state-of-the-art facility with the most up to date equipment and technology.
+At Boston Scientific Clonmel, we can offer graduates a rotational position which provides exposure in a variety of functions.

 Caoimhe Murphy (Rotational Graduate)

 I moved to Cork from Limerick and started the rotational programme in September 2019.
 I had just completed a degree in Biomedical Engineering in the University of Limerick.